future-web/reactivation/README.md

 ## #yarngate

-Q: I thought yarn was cool and if I don't use it I'm not a cool developer?
+Q: I thought yarn was cool and if I don't use it I'm not a cool developer?<br>
 A: You can substitude yarn appropriately with any commands, but please consider why you use yarn over npm.